VictoriaRaven/Mathematics-calculator-projects/README.md

 # Mathematics-project1
 ## Copyright Usage and License

-Regarding Copyright laws by GitHub it states that a public repository without a license means that if you want to use my code you must fork my repository as I retain all proprietary rights.
+I have put a license for this repository as most CS "Calulators" are usally pre-coded beforehand (someone else already invented it).
+Other peers must also comply with the license.
+In the future I may modify this to include other additonal features for fun.

+Please read [MIT license](LICENSE.md) for details on the license and what you can do with this code.

-Links:
+Other Links:
 - [GitHub Copyright and Licenses](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)
 - [GitHub Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service)

 ## Information
-Other Math Projects to do:
+Other Math Calculator Projects to do in the future for fun:
 -Do a code project for AL to calculate trig identities. (string perhaps) -create double integral caculator/triple, 3d images, etc.
 -calculator for bmi.